pietrzad/pietrzad/README.md

 - 👀 I’m interested in Business Intelligence
 - 🌱 I’m constantly learning SQL, different BI tools (Tableau, PowerBI, Looker), data storytelling and data visualization
 - 💞️ I’m looking to collaborate on any interesting project I can contribute to
-- 📫 How to reach me: linkedin.com/in/damianpietrzak OR pietrzak.lodz@gmail.com
+- 📫 How to reach me: (https://www.linkedin.com/in/damianpietrzak/ "LinkedIn profile") OR pietrzak.lodz@gmail.com